Winona

 Popularity of Winona

 If ya’re considering naming yar baby girl Winona, ya might be curious about how popular the name is.
-In this section, we’ll take a look at the popularity of Winona in the United States and internationally.
+In this section, we’ll take a look at the popularity of Winona in the United States & internationally.

 Popularity in the United States